 Microtubules and motors in cell division

 Life is all about movement.
 Cells, the basic units of life, show extensive internal movements that sustain the dynamic organization of the cell’s interior.
 Cells have to constantly explore their inner space to adjust the position of their components in a response to changes such as growth, progression through the cell cycle, and signals from the environment.
-To this aim cells use microtubules and actin filaments, motor proteins, and other cytoskeleton-associated proteins.
+To this aim cells use microtubules and actin filaments together with cytoskeleton-associated proteins.

 We are interested in how motor proteins and microtubules self-organize to produce large-scale movements in the cell.
-The work of our lab focuses on the mechanism of nuclear oscillations that help chromosome pairing in meiosis, the mechanisms of kinetochore capture and spindle assembly, as well as on segregation of damaged proteins in dividing cells.
+The work of our lab is focused on meiotic nuclear oscillations, kinetochore capture, spindle assembly, and segregation of damaged proteins in dividing cells.
 Our approach is live cell imaging at the single-molecule level in fission yeast and mammalian cells, in combination with genetic and biophysical manipulations, e.g., laser ablation.
 We aim at quantitative descriptions and development of theoretical models that help us understand the self-organization processes in the cell.

 Coelho, Miguel; Dereli, Aygül; Haese, Anett; Kühn, Sebastian; Malinovska, Liliana; DeSantis, Morgan E.; Shorter, James; Alberti, Simon; Gross, Thilo; Tolic-Norrelykke, Iva M.